sriram-koushik/project-euler/README.md

 Using Github issue management to track and fix defects in the system

 Tests:
-1).
-Unit tests
+1. Unit tests: Wrote unit tests in JUnit

-2).
-SonarQube static analyzer tests
+2. Static analysis: Used SonarQube to run static analysis tests

 Test automation:
 All tests are currently automated.
 The tests are run everytime a commit is made.
 This is possible via JUnit, TravisCI and gradle scripts.

-Quality metrics:
+Coverage metrics:
 Have used http://codecov.io/ and https://www.eclemma.org/jacoco/ to automatically compute and display the code coverage and other relevant statistics, every commit.
 The code coverage results can be viewed at https://codecov.io/gh/sriram-koushik/project-euler or in the badge [![code coverage](https://codecov.io/gh/sriram-koushik/project-euler/branch/master/graph/badge.svg)](https://codecov.io/gh/sriram-koushik/project-euler)

 # Configuration Management

 Configuration Management usually relates to version management, naming conventions and code branch guidelines.
-Since this is a simple project with only 1 contributor, we maintain two types of branches:
+Since this is a simple project with only one contributor, we maintain two types of branches:
 master branch - Contains the most stable code issue#x branch - This issue branch is used to fix a particular issue and then merged with developer upon verifying the test cases
 A pull request is made to merge the issue branch to the master branch.
 This is to add traceability and an easy way to track issues.